-For the six months ended January 31, 2023, the Fund's investment performance ranged from 21.5% to -12.4% above (below) the investment performance of the Index.
-Accordingly, for the period ended January 31, 2023 the net investment advisor fee consisted of the base fee of \$289,943 and a net upward performance fee adjustment of \$7,943.
+For the six months ended January 31, 2024, the Fund's investment performance ranged from (1.4)% to (8.6)% below the investment performance of the Index.
+Accordingly, for the six months ended January 31, 2024 the net investment advisory fee consisted of the base fee of \$309,044 and a net downward performance fee adjustment of \$(30,607).

-Effective December 6, 2021, the Fund pays each of its directors who is not a director, officer or employee of the Investment Adviser, the Administrator or any affiliate thereof an annual fee of \$30,000, paid pro rata, quarterly plus a fee of \$375 for each meeting held telephonically.
-As additional annual compensation, the Chairman of the Fund will receive \$3,750, the Audit Committee Chairman and Valuation Committee Chairman will receive \$2,250, and the Nomination Committee Chairman will receive \$1,500.
-Effective April 1, 2020, Ms. Stephanie Darling receives annual compensation in the amount of \$60,000 for serving the Fund as Chief Compliance Officer ("CCO").
+Effective December 9, 2021, the Fund pays each of its directors who is not a director, officer or employee of the Investment Adviser, the Administrator or any affiliate thereof an annual fee of \$30,000, paid pro rata, quarterly plus a fee of \$500 for each meeting held telephonically.
+As additional annual compensation, the Chairman of the Fund will receive \$3,750, the Audit Committee Chairman and Valuation Committee Chairman will receive \$1,500.
+Effective April 1, 2020, the Board approved the CCO's annual compensation in the range of \$45,000 to \$72,000.
+Ms. Stephanie Darling receives annual compensation in the amount of \$60,000 for serving the Fund as Chief Compliance Officer ("CCO").
 In addition, the Fund reimburses the directors and CCO for travel and out-of-pocket expenses incurred in connection with Board of Directors' meetings and CCO due diligence requirements.

 U.S. Bancorp Fund Services, LLC doing business as U.S. Bank Global Fund Services ("Fund Services" or the "Administrator"), serves as the Fund's Administrator and, in that capacity, performs various administrative services for the Fund.
-Fund Services also serves as the Fund's Fund Accountant (the "Fund Accountant") and Transfer Agent.
+Fund Services also serves as the Fund's Accountant (the "Fund Accountant").
+Fund Services served as the Transfer Agent through February 5, 2023.
+On February 6, 2023, Equiniti Trust Company LLC initiated services as the new Transfer Agent.
 U.S. Bank, N.A. serves as the Fund's custodian (the "Custodian").
 The Custodian is an affiliate of the Administrator.
 The Administrator prepares various federal and state regulatory filings, reports and returns for the Fund; prepares reports and materials to be supplied to the directors; monitors the activities of the Fund's Custodian and Fund Accountant; coordinates the preparation and payment of the Fund's expenses and reviews the Fund's expense accruals.